-- (1) Yards facing the public right-of-way: In BA-1 and BA-2 Districts, building façades must abut or be located within ten feet of at least 75 percent of the property line abutting the public street (see figure 43.1 below).
-Building façades in CGDs must be located within the distance specified in Section 43(g)(5). - (2) Side yards: No minimum side yards are required.
-For CGD Districts, maximum side yards are specified in Section 43(g)(5). - (3) Rear yards: Minimum ten-foot rear yard.
-In CGD Districts, minimum rear yards are specified in Section 43(q)(5). - (4) Street frontage: In CGD Districts only, buildings must occupy 100% of street frontage for lots with less than 250 feet of street frontage or access driveways no greater than 20 feet wide.
-A special exception may be sought to devote frontage to Privately Owned Pedestrian Space. - a.
-Privately Owned Pedestrian Space (POPS): Up to 20% of street frontage on Grand, Dixwell or Whalley in CGD Districts can be occupied by POPS, within the constraints of the maximum permitted side yards.
+(1) Yards facing the public right-of-way: In BA-1 and BA-2 Districts, building façades must abut or be located within ten feet of at least 75 percent of the property line abutting the public street (see figure 43.1 below).
+Building façades in CGDs must be located within the distance specified in Section 43(q)(5).

+(2) Side yards: No minimum side yards are required.
+For CGD Districts, maximum side yards are specified in Section 43(g)(5).

+(3) Rear yards: Minimum ten-foot rear yard.
+In CGD Districts, minimum rear yards are specified in Section 43(g)(5).

+(4) Street frontage: In CGD Districts only, buildings must occupy 100% of street frontage for lots with less than 250 feet of street frontage or access driveways no greater than 20 feet wide.
+A special exception may be sought to devote frontage to Privately Owned Pedestrian Space.

+a.
+Privately Owned Pedestrian Space (POPS): Up to 20% of street frontage Any provided front yard on Whalley in CGD Districts can be occupied by POPS, within the constraints of the maximum permitted side yards.
 POPS are pedestrian friendly areas, which are owned and maintained by private property owners.
 POPS count toward usable open space requirements, specified in Section 43(i).
 POPS are intended to produce active and safe spaces.
 They include human-scale elements such as lighting, windows, art, and landscaping.
 Commercial activities, including food service and sales may occupy POPS.
-To the extent possible, it is strongly encouraged for POPS to be plazas, community gardens, or pedestrian arcades providing safe opportunities for the public to walk, sit, recreate, and congregate. - b.
-For lots with 250 feet or more of street frontage, at least 75% of the street frontage not occupied by building façade or access driveway no greater than 20 feet wide, shall be occupied by POPS, as described in subsection (a) above. - c.
-An exterior lighting plan must be included with site plans for POPS. - (4)(5) Corner lots: Are exempt from rear yard requirements for the first 50 feet from the street.
+To the extent possible, it is strongly encouraged for POPS to be plazas, community gardens, or pedestrian arcades providing safe opportunities for the public to walk, sit, recreate, and congregate.
+The design requirements for POPS are as follows: The must be narrow and run parallel to the street frontage rather than running deep into private property.
+They must be designed in a way as to make obvious to the public that it is publicly available space; a sign (no greater than 20 sq. ft.) stating public availability is encouraged.

+b.
+For lots with 250 linear feet or more of street frontage, at least 75% of the street frontage any provided front yard (not occupied by building façade or access driveway no greater than 20 24 feet wide), shall be occupied by POPS, as described in subsection (a) above.

+c.
+An exterior lighting plan must be included with site plans for POPS.

+(4)(5) Corner lots: Are exempt from rear yard requirements for the first 50 feet from the street.

 (5)(6) Doors and Entrances: Buildings must have a primary entrance facing a public sidewalk.
 Entrances at building corners may be used to satisfy this requirement.
-Building entrances may include doors to individual shops or businesses, lobby entrances, entrances to pedestrian-oriented plazas, or courtyard entrances to a cluster of shops or businesses.
+Building entrances may include doors to individual shops or businesses, lobby entrances, entrances to pedestrianoriented plazas, or courtyard entrances to a cluster of shops or businesses.